 400294 85e763e4

-In this case gdb will look for debugging symbols using the build-id value:
+In that case, gdb will look for debugging symbols using the build-id value:

 $ gdb /usr/bin/python2.7